mgratch/ddp/wp-content/plugins/better-wp-security/readme.txt

 * Enforces strong passwords for all accounts of a configurable minimum role
 * Forces SSL for admin pages (on supporting servers)
 * Forces SSL for any page or post (on supporting servers)
-* Turns off file editing from within Wordpress admin area
+* Turns off file editing from within WordPress admin area
 * Detects and blocks numerous attacks to your filesystem and database

 = Detect =

 iThemes Security monitors your site and reports changes to the filesystem and database that might indicate a compromise. iThemes Security also works to detect bots and other attempts to search vulnerabilities.

-* Detects bots and other attempts to search for vulnerabilities
+* Detects bots and other attempts to search for vulnerabilities.
-* Monitors filesystem for unauthorized changes
+* Monitors filesystem for unauthorized changes.
+* Run a scan for malware and blacklists on the homepage of your site.
 * Receive email notifications when someone gets locked out after too many failed login attempts or when a file on your site has been changed.

+= Obscure =

+iThemes Security hides common WordPress security vulnerabilities, preventing attackers from learning too much about your site and away from sensitive areas like your site's login, admin, etc.

+* Changes the URLs for WordPress dashboard areas including login, admin and more
+* Completely turns off the ability to login for a given time period (away mode)
+* Removes theme, plugin, and core update notifications from users who do not have permission to update them
+* Removes Windows Live Write header information
+* Removes RSD header information
+* Renames "admin" account
+* Changes the ID on the user with ID 1
+* Changes the WordPress database table prefix
+* Changes wp-content path
+* Removes login error messages

 = Recover =